wwoelmer/BOPRC_R_Course_Lesson_3/README.md

 That threw some warnings, so let’s look at the dataframe and see if everything looks ok.
-When we open up `wq_wide`, we see there are a lot of “NULL” values for the different columns.
-That is because our `Time` column is very specific, and includes not just dates but times, which aren’t really important in this case.
+When we open up `wq_wide`, we see there are a lot of “NULL” values for the different columns–that doesn’t look right.
+That is because our `Time` column is very specific, and includes not just dates but times which are not common across all the parameters.
+The time components isn’t really important in this case.
 We also have the `Unit` column, which is not the same across parameters and is causing an issue.
 Let’s create a `Date` column, remove `Time` and `Unit`, and try making the dataframe wide again

 ``` r
 wq_wide <- wq %>%